 Why the dates move

-Ching Ming is an exception — it is defined by the solar term qīngmíng and typically falls on 4 or 5 April, making it more predictable than the purely lunar holidays.
+Ching Ming is the odd one out.
+It is defined by the solar term qīngmíng (the point when the sun reaches 15° celestial longitude) and almost always lands on 4 or 5 April — far more predictable than the purely lunar holidays.

 | Holiday | 2026 | 2027 | Shift |